HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ### `sameAs`

-The sameAs property plays a crucial role in entity disambiguation and knowledge graph development, extending far beyond simple social media profile linking.
-While our data shows strong implementation for major platforms (Facebook at 4.53%, Instagram at 3.67%), the true strategic value lies in how sameAs helps search engines understand and validate entity relationships.
+The `sameAs` property plays a crucial role in entity disambiguation and knowledge graph development, extending far beyond simple social media profile linking.
+While our data shows strong implementation for major platforms (Facebook at 4.53%, Instagram at 3.67%), the true strategic value lies in how `sameAs` helps search engines understand and validate entity relationships.

-When properly implemented, sameAs serves as a powerful tool for entity disambiguation, particularly for organizations and persons.
+When properly implemented, `sameAs` serves as a powerful tool for entity disambiguation, particularly for organizations and persons.
 By linking to authoritative sources like Wikidata (0.17%) and Wikipedia (0.13%), brands can establish unambiguous entity identification.
 This creates what we might call a "_entity fingerprint_" that helps search engines confidently associate various online presences with the correct entity.

 {{ figure_markup(
   image="sameas-year-on-year-mobile.png",
-  caption="Year-on-year comparison of SameAs usage on mobile pages in 2022 and 2024.", description="Bar chart comparing the usage of SameAs links by type for mobile pages in 2022 and 2024.
+  caption="Year-on-year comparison of `sameAs` usage on mobile pages in 2022 and 2024.", description="Bar chart comparing the usage of `sameAs` links by type for mobile pages in 2022 and 2024.
 The chart shows Facebook.com leading with 4.5% in 2024, followed by Instagram.com with 3.7%.
 Other platforms include Twitter.com, YouTube.com, and LinkedIn.com, highlighting usage trends over two years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=315508282&format=interactive", sheets_gid="560419533", sql_file="present_types.sql",